 If you are not enrolled but received financial aid or other student loans in the past, please note that your existing loans may go into repayment status.
 Repayment generally begins six months from the last semester of enrollment.
 It is your responsibility to determine and understand your lender's requirements regarding approved leaves and repayment.
 Contact Financial Aid (firstname.lastname@example.org or 909-621-8337) for assistance before submitting your leave of absence request.

 Eligibility.
 You must have completed at least one semester of studies in your degree program in order to request a leave of absence.
 In addition, you must provide and document acceptable reasons for the requested absence from your studies.

 Purpose.
-Leaves of absence are generally granted for reasons of financial or personal hardship, medical or family leave, medical disability, military service, and academic research.
+Leaves of absence are generally granted for reasons of financial or personal hardship, medical or family leave, medical disability, military service, for Teacher Education students unable to secure a teaching internship, and for academic research purposes.
 Under certain conditions, such as for military service or academic research, a period longer than one semester may be approved.